McAllen Texas Temple

-The McAllen Texas Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in McAllen, Texas.
+The McAllen Texas Temple is a temple of the Church of Jesus Christ of Latter-day Saints in McAllen, Texas.
 The intent to construct the temple was announced on October 5, 2019 by church president Russell M. Nelson during general conference, concurrently with 7 others.

 The temple was dedicated on October 8, 2023, by Dieter F. Uchtdorf of the Quorum of the Twelve Apostles.
 The temple serves church members in southern Texas and northern Mexico.
 It is the fifth in Texas, joining the temples in Dallas, Houston, Lubbock, and San Antonio.
-The McAllen Texas Temple is the church's southernmost in the contiguous United States.
+It is the church's southernmost temple in the contiguous United States.
 As of 2019, the Latter-day Saint community in Texas had grown significantly since 1990, from over 154,000 members to more than 350,000, with nearly 700 wards and branches across the state.

 History

-The presence of the LDS Church in South Texas dates back to the 1920s, when Dan Smith and his family were baptized, becoming some of the first members in the region.
+The presence of the church in South Texas dates back to the 1920s, when Dan Smith and his family were baptized, becoming some of the first members in the region.
 Although they did not speak Spanish, the Smith family traveled across the U.S.-Mexico border to attend services in Matamoros, Mexico.
 By the 1940s, the Latter-day Saint population in the area was about 20 members, and in the 1950s, the Rio Grande Valley Branch was established.
 Over subsequent decades, church membership reached approximately 378,000 members across 78 stakes and 744 congregations by the 2020s.

+The temple was announced during general conference, on October 5, 2019, along with 7 other temples.
 On December 11, 2019, the church announced that the temple would be built on a 10.6-acre site located on the northwest corner of Second Street and West Trenton Road in McAllen.
-Plans called for a single-story temple of approximately 25,000 square feet, with a center spire, and is 107 feet high.
+Plans called for a single-story temple of approximately 25,000 square feet, with a center spire, and 107 feet high.

 A groundbreaking ceremony, to signify beginning of construction was held on November 21, 2020, with Art Rascon, an area seventy, presiding.
-Following a public open house from August 25 to September 9, 2023, the McAllen Texas Temple was dedicated by Dieter F. Uchtdorf on October 8, 2023.
+Following a public open house from August 25 to September 9, 2023, the temple was dedicated by Dieter F. Uchtdorf on October 8, 2023.

-Design and architecture
+Design and impact

-The McAllen Texas Temple occupies a 10.6-acre site on the northwest corner of Second Street and West Trenton Road in McAllen, a city just a few miles from the U.S.-Mexico border.
+The temple is on a 10.6-acre site on the northwest corner of Second Street and West Trenton Road in McAllen, a city just a few miles from the U.S.-Mexico border.
 With a center spire, the single-story temple covers a total area of 27,897 square feet, alongside a meetinghouse and a distribution center for temple garments and clothing.
-Landscaped with native Texas shrubs, palm trees, and succulents, the grounds are designed to create a peaceful setting to complement the temple's purpose as a place of worship.